 (2) Three percent on the next one hundred thousand dollars ($100,000).

 (3) Two percent on the next eight hundred thousand dollars ($800,000).

 (4) One percent on the next nine million dollars ($9,000,000).

 (5) One-half of 1 percent on the next fifteen million dollars ($15,000,000).

 (6) For all amounts above twenty-five million dollars ($25,000,000), a reasonable amount to be determined by the court.

-In addition, a probate court may authorize an attorney to receive fees for the rendering of “extraordinary service” to the estate, such as selling a home through a “court supervised” sale as part of the probate administration.
+In addition, a probate court may authorize an executor or attorney to receive additional fees for the rendering of “extraordinary services” to the estate, such as selling a home through a “court supervised” sale as part of the probate administration.